 Important notes: Flood control and geolocation are affected by this settings.
 If you decide not to store IP addresses, geolocation and flooding check will be disabled.
 If you keep the IP address anonymized, the geolocation will work, but with less precision.

 The debug mode is used just for support operations.
 It intercepts even the PHP errors and logs them in a specific log file.
+When in debug mode, an admin warning is always present and the use should be limited to debug sessions.
+Do not let this mode always active!

 This option defines how a email message is internally encoded.
 Usually, the default options works perfectly.
 Sometimes, old mail servers with have problems in managing messages with long lines: in this case, try to set it to “base 64”.